YonuNautilus/LoreViewer/LoreViewerUnitTests/v0.2/TestData/PositiveTestData/NodeTest.md

-﻿# A Node For Testing Narrative Text When Attributes Are Present {NodeTest}
+﻿# A Node For Testing Narrative Text When Attributes Are Present <node type="NodeTest" />

 - Field 1
   + Value 1 (using plus)